knguyen289/nmd-processes/README.md

 ### SBATCH Files:
 * **submit_part_fetch1.sbatch:** SBATCH that does **Process A** for the first 2999 RNA from **design_rnalist_submit1:**
-	* Prerequisite: Have an empty directory named data_dir/
+	* Prerequisite: Have an empty directory named data_dir/, directory of sequence files for fetchFromBed named chroms, and kn_tools
 	* Outputs: For each RNA, in data_dir, example for MBNL1:
 		* MBNL1-1_all_data:
 			* id_MBNL1.txt - this has the directory ID for the bash to read, prevents overlap